-Understanding different types of real estate listing contracts can save you a lot of trouble, and money, when it’s time to sell your house.
+Understanding different types of real estate listing contracts can save you trouble and money when it’s time to sell your house.

 If you’re trying to sell a house that needs work, there are two options worth considering: selling with an agent on the market, or selling to a cash buyer off-market.
 If you’ve weighed the pros and cons and decided it makes sense to hire an agent, they’ll probably ask you to sign a listing agreement.
 Read this guide before you sign on the dotted line.